Awards & Recognitions

 Recognitions of Excellence.
 Opportunities to Make an Impact.

 UMass and the College of Social & Behavioral Sciences offer funding and awards to both recognize the excellent work of our faculty as educators and researchers, and to provide them with the means with which to to achieve this excellence.
 These various awards recognize faculty for their outstanding research, teaching prowess, creative work, eminence in their fields, and community outreach.

 We take great pride in our outstanding faculty.
 Every year, professors in SBS are awarded some of the most prestigious honors in UMass.
-In 2016 alone, the following members of our community were recognized:
+Recently, the following members of our community were recognized:

 Distinguished Teacher: Claudio Moreira, Communication

 This award honors pedagogical excellence and is unique among University of Massachusetts honors as being entirely student-driven.
 Only current students and alumni may nominate faculty members and the selection process involves continued input from students.
 Each year, the university receives over 100 nominations, and only four are selected.
 It is the highest recognition of teaching awarded by UMass.

 As an educator, Claudio Moreira is known for challenging his students to develop their knowledge and skills in their work.
 His reputation as an exceptional professor has led to his classes being standing room-only as students clamor for the experience of learning from him.
 He has been described as “inspiring”, “influential”, “eye-opening”, and “motivating”, and has instilled a passion for righting social injustices in many.
 Claudio has opened the eyes of his students, providing them with an expanded worldview and greater sense of empathy.
 Claudio was also the recipient of the 2015 SBS Outstanding Teacher Award.

 Samuel F. Conti Fellowship: Donald Tomaskovic-Devey, Sociology